yo000/rctl_exporter/README.md

 rctl_exporter is a Prometheus exporter for FreeBSD RCTL/RACCT metrics.
 It can collect metrics of all items, or specific ones targeted in the config.

-It support following items :
+It support all items rctl supports :
   - process
   - user
   - jail

-loginclass metrics is on the TODO list.
+  - loginclass

 - - - -